MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ### Security

-The Contoso security team reviews the Azure VMs and SQL Managed Instance to check for any security issues with its implementation:
+The Contoso security team reviews the Azure VMs and SQL managed instance to check for any security issues with its implementation:

 - The team reviews the network security groups that are used to control access for the VM.
 Network security groups help ensure that only traffic that's allowed to the application can pass.
 - Contoso's security team also is considering securing the data on the disk by using Azure Disk Encryption and Azure Key Vault.